NalinDalal/modheshwari/README.md

 what we want to acheive, like add family-head signup via oauth, it generates a fresh family-id and seed into db now user signup with oauth and the family id and gets authorised

+first priority->
+create a sidebar to navigate like every service, but keep it in a burger button{done 09.02.2025}

+now for role based auth we will use clerk unfortunately, so work on middleware.ts file-> add clerk there now call diff builtin options in layout.tsx, wrap clerkprovider inside sessionprovider

+update env

+see i want to do what->
+- create a family-id if family-head signsup, via clerk
+- join a family  with a family id if a family-member signups with clerk

+01:17 09.02.2025
+what is done, done with normal-user auth via clerk now to implement for admin and subadmins